How To Add iPhone Widgets To Your Home Screen (2023 Guide)

-In iOS 14, the widget system has been completely redesigned.
-Not only does it take the best of widgets on Android–its exceeds the Android experience thanks to tons of cool features.
-For example, with your iPhone running iOS 14 or your iPad running iPadOS 14, widgets now offer the following:
+In iOS 14 and later, the widget system has been completely redesigned.
+Not only does it take the best of widgets on Android–it exceeds the Android experience thanks to tons of cool features.
+For example, with your iPhone running iOS 14 or later or your iPad running iPadOS 14 or later, widgets now offer the following:

 - Multiple sizes and designs: widgets now come in small, medium, and large sizes.
 The bigger the widget, the more info it shows.
 This is great because you can select the widget size that is right for you.